messageraft/email-craft/docs/faq.md

 If you have a question that isn't answered here, please [open an issue](https://github.com/messageraft/email-craft/issues), start a [Discussion](https://github.com/messageraft/email-craft/discussions), or [join our friendly Discord](https://discord.gg/FywZN57mTg) and ask away!

 If your question relates to a bug or code issue, we really do need you to create a minimal reproduction.
-Without a reproduction it is nearly impossible for us to work out what whether the problem might be in your code, your individual setup, or a bug in JSX email!
+Without a reproduction it is nearly impossible for us to work out what whether the problem might be in your code, your individual setup, or a bug in Email Craft!
 The reproduction helps everyone by ensuring we're all working with the same information.

 The reproduction should be a small, self-contained project.
 Try and narrow it down to just demonstrating what is causing the issue.